flyballlabs/threatdetectionservice/api/README.md

 1. Download Python 3.5 if it's not already installed.
 2. Make sure Python 3.5 is in your path
+3. Install MySQL 5.7
+4. Load the database schema located at sql/tmp.sql (TODO: this will go away)
-3. Execute the setup.sh script (which only needs to be run once)
+5. Execute the setup.sh script (which only needs to be run once)

 ```
-./server-setup.sh
+../server-setup.sh
 ```

 # Starting the API Server

 ```
-./server-start.sh
+../server-start.sh
 ```

 # Tested Platforms